cropgeeks/hpc-help/system-overview.rst

 Compute cluster
 ---------------

-The tables below lists the various batches of hardware the make up the current cluster, with each set of nodes named something 'fun' on a (geeky) thematic basis.
+The tables below list the various batches of hardware the make up the current cluster, with each set of nodes named something 'fun' on a (geeky) thematic basis.

 - **Year**: 2019 (October)
 - **Theme**: Marvel Cinematic Universe